-H. Promote the use of historic districts and landmarks for the education, pleasure, energy conservation, housing and public welfare of the city; and
+H. Promote the use of historic districts and landmarks for the education, pleasure, energy conservation, housing and public welfare of the city; and people within the City, and an opportunity for people looking to move into Oregon City, an opportunity to invest within the City and the Canemah National Historic District.

 Finding: Complies as Proposed.
 The applicant will be adding additional housing stock and protect an area of delineated wetlands within the historic district.
+The applicant will also be increasing the housing stock within an area currently with low housing stock.
+Providing more housing options for

 I. Carry out the provisions of LCDC Goal 5.

 Finding: See policy 5.3.1 below.